The Pyohunwon 표훈원 (表勳院)

 Medal of Merit 賞牌 記念章 (상패 기념장)

-There are some indications that these medals were awarded during Emperor Sunjong’s Imperial Tours of 1909, but I have not been able to confirm it.
+There are some indications that these medals were awarded during Emperor Sunjong’s Imperial Tours of 1909, but I have not been able to confirm this.

-Make no mistake about the last two entries above.
-In searching the Korean Internet, I have run into several blogs which talk about “other two” Commemorative Medals.
+For another Korean Commemorative Medal please refer to Medals of The 1907 Japanese Imperial Tour.
+Make no mistake about this last entry above and the 1907 Japanese Imperial Tour Medal.
+In searching the Korean Internet, I have run into several blogs which talk about the “other two” Commemorative Medals.
 Korean medal collectors differentiate them by the text used in the inscription.
 The standard five commemorative medals utilize Korean text while the “other two” are in traditional Chinese characters, hence the term.

 Award Documents